 Play is essential for young children’s cognitive, social, emotional and physical development.
 Yet its importance is often underestimated.
 As research increasingly points to the many benefits of learning through play, forward-thinking educators and school administrators have found ways to make it a core part of the Early Years curriculum.
-At One World International School, play is a fundamental part of our Early Childhood programme at our Nanyang campus as well as at One World Preschool, Mountbatten.
+At One World International School, play is a fundamental part of our Early Childhood programme at our Nanyang campus.

 What Is Learning Through Play?